ziutek/ziutek.github.io/drafts/go_on_very_small_hardware3.md

 ## Let's do something useful...

 At the beginning of the [first part]({{site.baseur}}/2018/03/30/go_on_very_small_hardware.html) I've asked: "How low we can Go and still do something useful?".
-Our MCU  is actually a very low-end device (8-bitters will offend me) but we haven't done anything useful so far.
+Our MCU is actually a low-end device (8-bitters will probably disagree with me) but we haven't done anything useful so far.

 *Let's make a Clock!*